 Day 13 - Walk to Small Chimgan peak, 2,097m/6,880ft – 10km, 4-5 hours with 600m ascent/descent.

-From your hotel you walk for about 30 minutes to reach the start of the climb up to Small Chimgan.
+From your hotel it's just a short drive to reach the start of the climb up to Small Chimgan.
 First you will walk up through meadows and forest to reach a pass.
 The path is steep in places and there is a small section where you will need to scramble to reach the first summit, Pisochniy, at 1,825m.
 From here the path levels out along a ridge and continues to the summit of Small Chimgan.
 In spring you may see lots of small red tulips which are said to grow only here.
 At the summit of Small Chimgan you can rest, enjoy your picnic lunch and take in the panoramic views of snow-capped Chimgan, Charvok Lake and the Karjantor mountains on the Kazakhstan border.

 Your descent should take you less than two hours and you will be able to look back to the summit of Small Chimgan with a real sense of achievement.